Differential Forms and Hodge Structures on Singular Varieties: Criterion for isolated rational singularities

 \section{Criterion for isolated rational singularities}

 In this section, we are interested in when the morphism

 is an isomorphism.
 From the previous section, this morphism is an isomorphism for all $p$ when $X$ has rational singularities.
 We will show that the converse is false, but we can give a criterion for isolated singularities.
-To simplify notation, we give the following definition.
+For example, normal hypersurfaces of $\C^{n+1}$ whose defining equation are weighted-homogeneous

+never have rational singularities by \cite{Saito-Rat}.
+If we let $X$ denote such a hypersurface and $f: \tX \rightarrow X$ a resolution of singularities, then